JustinSDK/dotSCAD/docs/lib-box_extrude.md

 # box_extrude

-Create a box (container) from a 2D object.
+Creates a box (container) from a 2D object.

 ## Parameters